albertattard/java-boot-camp/docs/09-generics/06-variance.md

   public static void main( final String[] args ) {
     final Pet[] pets = new Dog[2];

+    /* ⚠️ This will fail at runtime!! */
     pets[0] = new Cat();
   }
 }